Mayshinlyan/generative-ai/Image/ecommerce_image_processing/README.md

-# Evaluating Products To Extract Product Image for Ecommerce
+# Evaluating Models To Extract Product Image for Ecommerce

 ## Problem Space
 How to extract product images from ecommerce pictures?